SengerM/nicenquickplotlib/README.md

 ## Future plans
 - Include plotting with error bars in a *nice and quick approach*.
 - Implement the custom user preset feauture so you can configure your plots as you like in a *nice and quick approach*.
+First working version is ready!
+See the "test_all_all.py" script.
 - Give support for plotting with measurement units (maybe using *pint* package) in a *nice and quick approach*.